xonixx/xonixx.github.io/makesure-vs-just.md

 [Problem](https://github.com/casey/just/issues/1611)

-Makesure doesn't produce temp files during goal execution, so it's not susceptible to this problem.
+Makesure doesn't produce temp files during goals execution, so it's not susceptible to this problem.

 ## #8 Need for custom functions for string manipulation